🦆🔍 Learn SQL by Exploring the Epstein Files

 ORDER BY times_contacted DESC

 from_json(to_recipients, '["VARCHAR"]') parses the JSON string into a DuckDB list. unnest() explodes that list so each element becomes its own row.
-This is a pattern you’ll use constantly when working with semi-structured data in security logs, API responses, and OSINT dumps.
+This is a pattern you’ll use constantly when working with semi-structured data - and semi-structured data is everywhere in cloud environments.

 Bidirectional communication pairs